ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 5. In real world applications, fact tables can have hundreds of columns, with analytics often only needing to query a few columns.
 Column-oriented stoage where columns store single bits (column bitmasking) can provide significant performance improvements since bitwise operations are very fast.

+### Chapter 4: Encoding and Evolution

+1. Avoid language-specific data encodings, such as Ruby's [Marshal](https://ruby-doc.org/core-2.6.3/Marshal.html), Python's [Pickle](https://docs.python.org/3/library/pickle.html) and Java's [Kryo](https://github.com/EsotericSoftware/kryo).
+Using these means you're tied to a particular language, and opening new attack surfaces (since restoring the data requires instantiate arbitrary classes).
+They're also likely not optimized.

+2. XML, JSON, and CSV also have some shortcomings: encoding of numbers is ambiguous, and encoding binary data using base64 is inefficient.
+Furthermore, CSV doesn't support schemas, and is extra ambiguous (eg. if data contains commas/semicolons normally used as terminators)